wulechuan/javascript-wulechuan-apply-one-stage-one-method-pattern/README.md

 		function methodAsStage1() {
-			// your actions here
+			// your statements go here
 		}

 		function shoot() {
-			// your actions here
+			// your statements go here
 		}
 	}

 	var firstSoldier = new Soldier;

-	// Now the "firstSoldier" object has only those methods
-	// which are mapped onto the "methodAsStage1" function,
-	// in all three Chinese aliases, of course,
-	// since the usingLanguage has been set to 'zh-CN'.
+Now the "firstSoldier" object has only those methods which are mapped onto the "methodAsStage1" function, in all three Chinese aliases, of course, since the usingLanguage has been set to 'zh-CN'.
-	// Those which are mapped onto the "shoot" function
-	// is *NOT* available at this time.
+Those which are mapped onto the "shoot" function is *NOT* available at this time.

+	firstSoldier.第一步();
-	firstSoldier.第一步(); // In English, this should have been firstSoldier.prepare();
+	// In English, this should have been:

-	// Note that: firstSoldier === firstSoldier.第一步(),
-	// because non-terminal stage methods return the decorared object itself.
+	// firstSoldier.prepare();

-	// From now on, the three aliases for the "methodAsStage1"
-	// are hidden (removed from the instance), since the stage1 is now a past stage.
-	// while the three aliases for the "shoot" function are available now.
+From now on, the three aliases for the "methodAsStage1" are hidden (removed from the instance), since the stage1 is now a past stage. while the three aliases for the "shoot" function are available now.

-	// If below were in English: var killedEnemies = firstSoldier.shoot();
+If below were in English: var killedEnemies = firstSoldier.shoot();

 	var killedEnemies = firstSoldier.发射子弹();

-Chaining invocations:
+## 链式调用 (Chaining invocations)

+Note that:

+	firstSoldier === firstSoldier.第一步() // true
+	firstSoldier === firstSoldier.prepare() // true
+	firstSoldier === firstSoldier.getReady() // true
+	.
+	.
+	.

+because non-terminal stage methods return the decorared object itself.

+So we can also do this:

 	var secondSoldier = new Soldier;

-	// If below were in English: var killedEnemiesBySecondSoldier = secondSoldier.getReady().fire();
+	// If below were in English:
+	// var killedEnemiesBySecondSoldier = secondSoldier.getReady().fire();
 	var 被打死的敌人 = secondSoldier.预备().开火！();